Poor Lost Souls of Western State Hospital In Washington

 In April of 2010, Laurel Lemke was awarded "Hometown Hero" for her invaluable key role in organizing a project to replace the numbered grave markers in the old hospital cemetery with headstones engraved with patient names.

 I felt a deep sense of healing and comfort when I found their web site.
-The child in me is no longer sad for those lost souls.
+The child in me is no longer sad for those lost souls, and I know in my heart that this would bring peace to my father.
 I can now look back with the knowledge that these forgotten souls are glowing with joy.
 They are finding the peace they searched for in life and were denied after death.

 I used to feel Dad's sadness when he prayed for the "poor lost souls".
 He was a very compassionate man who prayed a lot.
 Dad passed away many years ago.
 I am now older than Dad was in the days when we drove past the hospital.
 I still include him every night in my prayers.
 When I pray for his soul, I can now say, "It is ok, Dad.
 They found their way home."